ChronoSheets/ChronoSheets-Python-Client/docs/TasksApi.md

 # Enter a context with an instance of the API client
 with ChronoSheetsAPI.ApiClient() as api_client:
     # Create an instance of the API class
-    api_instance = ChronoSheetsAPI.TasksApi(api_client)
+    api_instance = tasks_api.TasksApi(api_client)
-    x_chronosheets_auth = 'x_chronosheets_auth_example' # str | The ChronoSheets Auth Token
+    x_chronosheets_auth = "x-chronosheets-auth_example" # str | The ChronoSheets Auth Token
+    request = UpdateTaskRequest(
+        id=1,
+        task_name="task_name_example",
+        is_deleted=True,
+        trip_enabled=True,
-request = ChronoSheetsAPI.UpdateTaskRequest() # UpdateTaskRequest | An Update Task Request object containing updated fields.
+    ) # UpdateTaskRequest | An Update Task Request object containing updated fields.
 Make sure to specify the Task Id in the request object so that ChronoSheets knows which Task to update

+    # example passing only required values which don't have defaults set
     try:
         # Update a task.
 Requires the 'ManageJobsAndTask' permission.
         api_response = api_instance.tasks_update_task(x_chronosheets_auth, request)
         pprint(api_response)
-    except ApiException as e:
+    except ChronoSheetsAPI.ApiException as e:
         print("Exception when calling TasksApi->tasks_update_task: %s\n" % e)
 ```